CradlePHP/cradlephp.github.io/docs/ops/services-settings.md

  - `theme-purple`
  - `theme-orange`

-#### Theme Layouts
+Additionally, the admin front end code was structured for different layouts out of the box.
 The following items are possible theme layout options.

  - `theme-left` - Menu positioned on the left
  - `theme-top` - Menu positioned on the top